cmstead/js-codeformer/README.md

 - Conversions: Conversion of common structures from one common form to another
 - Actions: A variety of other automated behaviors useful for making common changes

-For a top-level menu of all options, you can open the JS CodeFormer actions palette.
-This is available by the following key combinations:

-- Windows: `ctrl+shift+j, ctrl+shift+j`
-- Mac: `cmd+shift+j, cmd+shift+j`

 ### Suggested Actions ###

 JS CodeFormer can suggest actions you can take given the current state of the document.
 By analyzing the document, cursor position, and selection state, you can get a list of actions possible right now.